What is Android One, what does it feature, and which devices run it?

 - Offers a stock Android experience

-Android One is a line of Android devices designed for first-time smartphone users in emerging markets.
+Android One is an Android programme originally designed for first-time smartphone users in emerging markets.
 It was first introduced at Google's I/O developer conference in 2014.

+Android One devices are essentially stock Android phones made by OEM partner manufacturers.
+Being part of Android One - and labelled as such on the rear of the phone - brings with it a guarantee that it's a solid and stable version of Android that's not loaded with other apps, services and bloatware.

-That original aim has moved on slightly, with the most recent launches bringing Android One to the mid-range, and breaking out of the original "emerging markets" ambition, to offer Android One on a global scale.
-The aim is to be secure and stable and designed to run Google software, so you have that Android experience without any of the stuff that manufacturers like to bundle in - no skins, no duplicate apps, although there may be some other pre-installed software.
+Original Android One devices emerged in India, fitting that entry-level position, but things have moved on, with the most recent launches bringing Android One to the mid-range, and breaking out of the original "emerging markets" ambition, to offer Android One on a global scale.

-Think of it like entry-level Nexus devices and you're on the right track.
+Importantly, Android One comes without any of the stuff that manufacturers like to bundle in - no skins, no duplicate apps, no additional services.

 What does Android One feature?